Day 359-365 / 365 Days of Fulfillment Blog

 “Focus on ‘here’, rather than the ‘there’ “

 Our life is a roller coaster of emotions consisting of highs and lows.
-Our dreams, desires and visions are no doubt a critical aspect of what makes life rewarding and in which enhances our excitement, thrill and pursuit of bettering ourselves, but a life focused on the future, absent of the enjoyment of the present, prevents true happiness from blossoming.
-As you see, when you constantly focus on the next “there”, you forget to be “here”, and if you consistently neglect the “here”, you will never reach “there”, as “there” is constantly changing.
+Our dreams, desires and visions are no doubt a critical aspect of what makes life rewarding, as well as enhances our excitement, thrill and pursuit of bettering ourselves.
+But a life focused primarily on the future, absent of the enjoyment of the present, prevents true happiness from blossoming.
+You see, when you constantly focus on the next thing to come (“there”), you forget to be “here”, and if you consistently neglect the “here”, you will never reach “there” with any true meaning behind it.

 This balance is incredibly difficult for ambitious people, as the thrill of the next great challenge or venture is a large part of what wakes us up motivated, but again, without the ability to engage in the now, we drastically limit our ability to perform optimally and miss out on an incredibly large aspect of true happiness.